tebatalla/css-friends/README.md

 - [Screenshot A][ss-03-a]
 - [Live][live-03]

-Make a `.content` container, with a sidebar section and a main section in it.
+Make a `.content` container, with a `.content-sidebar` section and a `.content-main` section in it.
 Give them widths and paddings and float them next to each other.
 As they do not have content yet, set a `min-height` property to `200px` to ensure they have some height, even when empty.
 Set temporary background colors on the elements to verify that they are properly next to each other and the correct size.

+Often there are many ways you can create whitespace using CSS.
+You have a choice of `margin` and `padding` and there are usually various elements you could pick to add these to, in order to end up with the same, correct appearance.
+In this case, if we look [ahead][live-10] a bit, we see that inside the `.content-sidebar` and `.content-main` there's white space all around, inside these sections.
+Nowhere are the edges/borders touched, save the big profile image, which is a special case.
+When that is the case, it makes sense to pick the most DRY solution, and add padding to these sections, rather than the child elements inside.

 Since there might be cases where either the sidebar or the main container could be longer, we cannot simply add a border to one of their sides to create the divider line in the middle.
 We want the line always to be the full height of parent `.content` container.
 We're going to flex our CSS muscles and combine pseudo-content with absolute positioning to accomplish this.

 Use `:before` pseudo-content to inject an element inside the `.content` container.
 Make it a `block` element and `position` it `absolute`.
 Give it a `width` of `1px`, set the `left` coordinate appropriately, but set the `top` and `bottom` simultaneously to `0`.
 This will nicely stretch out the element to the top and bottom.
 Don't forget the gray background color.
 Voila!

+**Hint**: Anytime we position something, we need to be mindful of what coordinate system we are working in.
+We like to control the coordinate system by setting a parent element to `relative`, if it is not already positioned.
+In our case of injected pseudo-content, what is the parent?

 [ss-03-a]: ./screenshots/03-layout-a.png
 [live-03]: http://appacademy.github.io/css-friends/solution/03-layout.html